wkumari/draft-wkumari-dnsop-trust-management/README.md

    When a compliant recursive resolver performs the "Active Refresh" query at port of its RFC5011 ([RFC5011] Section 2.3)) processing it will also send a TDS query for the TDS Owner Name.
+This SHOULD be hte default for complaint resolvers.

    It will receive back either an error (e.g NoError / NoData), or a (nonsencial) answer.
 The entire purpose of this query is to signal the list of trust anchors that the recursive reolver knows about to the nameservers that serve the zone containing the TA.
-This means that the response to the query contains no useful information and MUST be ignored.
+This means